vishnudasTW/Inclusive-Terminology/README.md

 # Self help for Tech writers
 ### About this repository
-This repository serves as a comprehensive collection of self help content for Information Developers, Tech writers and Documentation Specilaists.
+This repository serves as a comprehensive collection of self help content for Information Developers, Tech writers and Documentation Specialist.

 | Sl No.  |  Document | Document type  |  Description |